Burundi Family Travel Guide

 Where to base yourselves for the smoothest family trip.

-Guesthouses with family suites and small pools, plus two modern hotels with cribs on request
+Guesthouses with family rooms, small hotels with pools

 Family Dining